 The Supreme Court had a further criticism of the manner in which the Labour Court reached its decision to make a €40,000 award to Ms Daly.

-However, it is the gap between the views of the Supreme Court and those of Judges Ryan and Finlay Geoghegan of the Court of Appeal which stands out in sharpest relief.
+However, it is the gap between the views of the Supreme Court and those of Judges Ryan and Finlay Geoghegan of the Court of Appeal which stand out in sharpest relief.

 Ms Daly’s long legal march towards vindication and a degree of compensation – a journey likely to end in the Labour Court – has resulted in a fascinating debate among some of our top judges and employment bodies.